taektay/ee106/docs/source/lab5.rst

     touch closed_loop.py
     gedit closed_loop.py

 - Please copy and paste the following code, then save and close it.
-If you are using M1/M2, please replace the ROS Topic with "cmd_vel".

   .. literalinclude:: ../../scripts/closed_loop.py
     :language: python

 - Please make changes to the ``run`` function to complete the task in this lab.
-  Once finished, you can run it two ways as introduced in Lab 2.
+  Once finished, you can run it two ways as introduced in Lab 4.
   (Remember to bring up the robot before running the script.)

   .. code-block:: bash